Patience Gwara. Counsellor/Psychotherapist. BA (Hons 1st). MBACP Reg.

-Our first meeting will last 1 hour 20 minutes, for which you will pay £45 for the hour and 20 minutes is free .
+Our first meeting will last 1 hour, for which you will pay £45.
 You may ask me any questions that you may need clarifying.
 Once we agree to work together, we will meet weekly or fortnightly at an agreed time for an hour per session.

 In the initial meeting I will invite you to identify what you feel is important for me to know about you.
 This includes the difficulties you might be experiencing and what has led you to seek counselling at this stage.
 By doing this, we can begin to try and understand what you hope to achieve or gain from counselling.